slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ---
 ### On rewards

-Be generous.
+Always be generous: a low value gift can have the opposite effect.

 > *'Negative reinforcement isn’t as effective as positive reinforcement - even for people.
 Punishment only works near the situation that did that to you.'*

-> *'Always be generous: a low value gift can have the opposite effect.'*

 > *'Always give best in class: practical luxuries make better gifts than merchandise branded with your company’s logo.'*